 Or at least began having sex in the movies.

-What we see is the train they’re traveling on roar into a tunnel, the sight of which motivated me to beg my parents to take me on train trips where there were lots of tunnels.
+What the audience sees instead is the train they’re traveling on roar into a tunnel, the sight of which impelled me to beg my parents for years to take me on train trips that included lots of tunnels.

-Nowadays I know every square inch of Anne Hathaway's anatomy almost as well as the Jewish guy who married her.
+Nowadays I know every square inch of Anne Hathaway's anatomy almost as well as does the Jewish guy she married!

-It was 1968 when naked boobs first came to neighborhood movie houses.
-I couldn't believe my eyes when I looked up at the screen and saw something that looked like eyes when a hot young blonde nonchalantly peeled off her top in the movie “Here We Go Round the Mulberry Bush.”
+It was 1968 when naked boobs first came to neighborhood movie screens.
+I couldn't believe my eyes when I saw what looked like eyes when a hot young blonde nonchalantly peeled off her top in the movie “Here We Go Round the Mulberry Bush.”

-I raced home and put my entire collection of National Geographics up for sale.
+I raced home and threw my entire collection of National Geographics in the trash.

 Boobs thereupon began bouncing abundantly anywhere and everywhere on the silver screen.

-Nowadays everything goes in movies including any sense of propriety.
-It's a rare film that doesn't feature Mark Ruffalo hammering Julianne Moore, Natalie Portman switching teams with Mila Kunis, or Fred Willard and Paul Reubens responding in kind in the audience.
+Nowadays everything goes in the movies including any sense of propriety.
+It's a rare film that doesn't feature Mark Ruffalo hammering Julianne Moore, Natalie Portman switching teams with Mila Kunis, or Paul Reubens responding in kind in the audience.

-No, we shouldn’t return to Cary Grant and Eva Marie Saint acting like saints until the rapid approach of a well-timed tunnel.
-There were layers of reality and story-telling lost back in the day due to the sensitivities of the times.
-There was something charmingly naive too, and a quality missing today that helped to make many of the older films classics.
+No, I'm not suggesting we return to the days of Cary Grant and Eva Marie Saint acting like saints until the rapid approach of a well-timed tunnel.
+There were layers of reality and story-telling lost due to the sensitivities of the times.
+But there was also something discrete and respectful that’s missing today that helped make many of the older films classics.

-It has never been my burning passion to see Ethel Barrymore or Dame May Whitty frolic nude on a beach on Turner Classic Movies.
+It has never been my burning passion to turn on Turner Classic Movies and see Ethel Barrymore or Margaret Hamilton frolicking nude on a beach.
 The great screwball comedies starring the likes of Gary Grant and Katherine Hepburn are better without the alternate connotations of “screw” and “ball.”

 "Did you leave me for Lazlo because he had a bigger penis?"

-Nah, gimme my film classics straight - uncut, crotch-less, boob-less, and with a minimum of writhing.
+Nah, gimme my film classics straight - unabridged, crotch-less, boob-free and with a minimum of writhing.